Skate to Milano: Men's singles

-Petr Gumennik of Russia earned a spot at the 2026 Winter Olympics as an "Individual Neutral Athlete".
-Gumennik led after the short program and despite some errors on his quadruple Lutz and quadruple loop, he finished first in the free skate and won the competition.
+Petr Gumennik of Russia earned a spot at the 2026 Winter Olympics as an Individual Neutral Athlete.
+Gumennik led after the short program, and despite some errors on his quadruple Lutz and quadruple loop, he finished first in the free skate and won the competition.
 The other four quota spots in men's singles were awarded to South Korea, Mexico, Ukraine, and Chinese Taipei.
-As Mexico's dominant men's skater, Donovan Carrillo will undoubtedly be chosen to compete at the Olympics.
-"It's what I was dreaming, what I've been working for, and I'm just so happy that it's now a reality and also excited for the next chapter," Carillo stated after learning that he had qualified for the Olympics.
+As Mexico's highest-ranked men's skater, Donovan Carrillo would undoubtedly be chosen to compete at the Olympics.
+"It's what I was dreaming, what I've been working for, and I'm just so happy that it's now a reality and also excited for the next chapter," Carrillo stated after learning that he had qualified for the Olympics.
 Li Yu-Hsiang of Taiwan finished in fifth place, earning Chinese Taipei its first Olympic berth since David Liu competed at the 1998 Winter Olympics.